Kevs187/MIT-App-Inventor-itsy-easy/Chapter-2.md

 ### Basic Layout

-One of the main reason, why should need to learn about basic layout is because we need to understand the proper layout for the best of **User Experience** (known as **UX**) and giving some better alignment of your **User Interfaces**.
+One of the main reason, why should need to learn about basic layout, is because we need to understand the proper layout for the best of **User Experience** (known as **UX**) and giving some better alignment of your **User Interfaces**.

 In **MIT App Inventor** they have 5 types of Layout components.